bucs110fall2023/final-project-danny-dimes/README.md

 ## ATP
 1. Test Case: Pause
-- Test Description: Verify the functionality and appearance of the user interface elements.
+- Test Description: Verify the functionality and appearance of the user interface elements. <br />
-- Test Steps:
+- Test Steps: <br />
-1.1 Launch the game.
+1.1 Launch the game. <br />
-1.2 Pause game by pressing P
+1.2 Pause game by pressing P <br />
-1.3 Unpause by pressing P again
+1.3 Unpause by pressing P again <br />
 - Expected Outcome: The game pauses, showing a white screen and the word "paused" and when pressing P again the game resumes

 2. Test Case: Mascot Spawning